Updated February 28, 2022

 Employees who test positive must report their status to their administrator/supervisor when appropriate.
 They should provide the date of onset for symptoms (if symptomatic) as well as the positive test result’s report or picture of test with the employee’s name and test administration date.

 - Employees who test positive should isolate for 5 days from positive test or onset of symptoms (whichever occurred first)

 - If asymptomatic or if all symptoms are improving after the 5 days, employee may return to school or the office.
-Upon return, employee is required to wear a mask for 5 additional calendar days.
+Staff no longer need to wear a mask upon returning to work.

-- If fever persists past 5 calendar days, remain on isolation until fever resolves (24 hours without fever reducing medicine).
-Upon return, employee is required to wear a mask for 5 calendar days.
+- If fever persists past 5 calendar days, remain on isolation until fever resolves (24 hours without fever reducing medicine.
+Staff no longer need to wear a mask upon returning to work

 - When a student has been found to have been in close contact with a positive case, if they are asymptomatic, their parent or legal guardian has the authority to choose whether the student will continue to attend school and school activities, or to isolate for a period not to exceed seven days from the last contact with the positive person.

-- Students who quarantine will be marked as “present” for attendance purposes during the quarantine period so long as they engage in instruction during the period of isolation.
+- Parent/guardian must notify the school, and the students who quarantine will be marked as “present” for attendance purposes during the quarantine period so long as they engage in instruction during the period of isolation.

 - If a student becomes symptomatic following exposure to an individual that has tested positive for COVID-19, the student should follow the procedures in the protocols above for “positive cases or symptomatic.”

 Parents are encouraged to review the 2021-2022 Student COVID Related Procedures for a more complete picture regarding when students will and will not be required to quarantine/isolate.

 - As general guidance for the 2021-2022 school year, students have two options for instruction, including in-person, on-campus instruction and the Pasco eSchool virtual option.
 The state has not approved our continued use of the innovative option that was offered last year – mySchool Online.